AirWatch360/Airwatch360/How-to-Guides/Setting Up PiAware with dump1090 on Raspberry Pi.md

 If after 5 minutes your device hasn't displayed as claimed try restarting the device, if that still doesn't work re-confirm the Wi-Fi settings (if using Wi-Fi) are correct.
 Lastly, contact support on ADSBsupport@FlightAware.com.
 Check your stats page (link below) to confirm it was claimed.

 ### View your ADS-B statistics
-View your ADS-B stats at: [FlightAware ADS-B Stats](https://uk.flightaware.com/adsb/stats/USERNAME) FlightAware will begin processing your data immediately and displaying your statistics within 30 minutes.
+View your ADS-B stats at: https://uk.flightaware.com/adsb/stats/USERNAME FlightAware will begin processing your data immediately and displaying your statistics within 30 minutes.

 - Statistics Page